Get organized with these shopping list ideas

 Keep track of your shopping list spending with N26

 N26 bank accounts feature several handy tools that help you keep track of your spending.
 For instance, you can add personalized tags to your purchases (e.g., #takeaway, #groceries, #birthdaygifts) to separate them into categories.
-At the end of the month, check out the Statistics page in the app for an overview of where your money went—and where you might be able to cut costs.
+At the end of the month, check out the Statistics feature in your app for an overview of where your money went—and where you might be able to cut costs.

 Each N26 premium bank account comes with Spaces sub-accounts that let you put money aside for gifts or larger purchases.
 Spaces also has a function called Rules that is particularly useful for budgeting.
 With Rules, you can set up a recurring transfer that automatically moves your rent money (or other fixed costs) from your main account into a sub-account after you get paid at the end of the month, then create another Rule to automatically move it back just before your rent is due.
 That way, you’ll always know that the money in your main account is safe to spend.